December 9-12, 2017

 Matthew Davids, MD, discusses a study he led showing encouraging results of a drug combination in patients with relapsed forms of leukemia or lymphoma.

-Kenneth C. Anderson, MD, of Dana-Farber Cancer Institute, talks about becoming the 2017 President of the American Society of Hematology (ASH) and research to be presented at the 58th annual ASH meeting in San Diego.
+Kenneth C. Anderson, MD, talks about becoming the 2017 President of the American Society of Hematology (ASH) and research to be presented at the 58th annual ASH meeting in San Diego.

 Dana-Farber at ASH 2016